Pollinators and Monarchs

 - Colchester Garden Club is a partner organization hosted butterfly talk at library, renovated butterfly garden by certified master gardeners and produced butterfly field guide as CGC fundraising effort

-- Cohen Woodlands local open space park working to renovate butterfly garden increasing by x4 and will focus on education garden including mostly natives for butterflies/pollinators
+- Cohen Woodlands local open space park working to renovate butterfly garden increasing by four times and will focus on education garden including mostly natives for butterflies/pollinators

 California - Alpine